Diagnostic Commands

 explain

-documents the Data Federation query plan.
-The
+information that describes the Data Federation query plan.
+The explain

-about the data partitions used to satisfy the query.
+partitions used to satisfy the query.

 The following commands can be explained in Data Federation: